alexiusvdt/pig-dice-coop/README.md

 Pig is a simple dice game which in its basic form is playable with just a single die.
 You win by being the first player to score 100 or more points.
 You may roll the die as many times as you like, but if you roll a 1, you lose all accumulated points not yet 'banked' this round and your turn is OVER!

 The question is: How lucky do you feel?
+Push your luck!

-Check out the live [github pages site - not yet set up]()
+Check out the live [github pages site](https://alexiusvdt.github.io/pig-dice-coop/);

 ## Setup/Installation Requirements